 Look for clues about a restaurant’s popularity

-Equally important as asking the right sources is knowing what to seek.
+Equally important as asking the right sources is knowing what to look out for.
 “If you want to eat from a food truck or street stall, especially in foreign countries,” DiScala says, “always look for the longest line.
 There’s a reason why people are waiting.”

 Likewise, if you’re at the airport, search for restaurants where pilots or flight attendants dine.
 “They usually know where the best food is, and for cheap,” DiScala says.